-BREAKING: The NRA Is Now Too Toxic For The “Go-To” Bank For Gunmakers And The NRAApril 29, 2020
+BREAKING: The NRA is Now Too Toxic For the “Go-To” Bank for Gunmakers and the NRA

 “We applaud Wells Fargo for listening to their customers and Americans across the country in prioritizing the lives of their account holders over profits from business deals with the National Rifle Association,” said Igor Volsky, Executive Director of Guns Down America.
 “Wells Fargo deserves credit for incorporating gun violence prevention into their business decisions and we will work tirelessly to make sure that other financial institutions follow suit."